Key points

 Can I choose my gas provider in WA?

-Gas prices are not regulated outside these areas, meaning gas retailers are free to set their own usage rate.
-In addition to regulated gas rates, retailers may charge additional fees which aren’t regulated by the government.
+Gas prices are not regulated outside these areas, meaning gas retailers are free to set their usage rates.
+In addition, retailers may charge additional fees which aren’t regulated by the government.

-There are a plenty of natural gas retailers for businesses: however, only six retailers currently supply gas to homes.
+There are plenty of natural gas retailers for businesses: however, only five retailers currently supply gas to homes.
 These are:

-These gas companies are all licensed to retail gas in the Perth metropolitan area.
+These gas companies are all licensed electricity providers in Perth and its greater metropolitan area.
 Alinta Energy also services the Kalgoorlie-Boulder and Albany areas.
-Perth Energy is also now authorised to sell gas in the Perth area, but is yet to launch a residential service.
+Perth Energy is authorised to sell gas in the Perth area but is yet to launch a residential service.

 Customers who use more than 0.18 terajoules (TJ) of gas annually can also buy gas from Synergy.